 Polycrylic has a water-based formula and dries faster than other wood oils as its solvent (water) evaporates fast from the coating.

 If you paint over polycrylic or sand it too soon, the finish will peel off as it isn’t strong enough to withstand a new paint coating or sanding.

 How To Paint Over Polycrylic?

-- Clean the finish with a damped rag (with water).
+- Clean the polycrylic finish with a wet rag.

-- Sand the finish with fine-grit sandpaper (220-grit).
-Use coarse-grit sandpaper for high-gloss polycrylic.
+- Sand the polycrylic finish with fine-grit sandpaper (220-grit).
+For high-gloss polycrylic, use medium-grit sandpaper (100-grit).

-- Seal the final coat with a sealer.
+- Remove the dust with a dry fast.

 Every paint type is made up of 4 ingredients; the binder, (to hold paints together), the solvent (to dissolve paint particles), the paint pigments (to give color), and additives (to improve the finish).
 If the paints have the same solvent and binder they are compatible with each other.
 Polycrylic and water-based paints have the same solvent and binder.

-It’s recommended to mix polycrylic with acrylic paint because acrylic has the most pigments among all water-based paints.
-You can mix it with latex and chalk paint too, but the finish won’t have a bright colorful finish.
+It’s recommended to mix polycrylic with acrylic paint as acrylic paint has the most paint pigments compared to other water-based paints.